gwendalminguy/holbertonschool-simple_shell/README.md

 Welcome to our custom `SHELL` project!

 In this project, our goal was to write a simple UNIX command interpreter.
-We worked as a team to develop a simplified version of a shell, handling different commands and built-in commands.
+We worked as a team to develop a simplified version of a shell, handling the different usual commands, but also some built-in commands.

 ## 📋 Project Overview

 This custom `SHELL` interprets the command typed by the user.
-It can handle the basic usual commands such as `ls`, `pwd`, `rm`, `man` and others, as well as buit-in ones like `cd`, `env`, `exit`, `help` and `history`.
+It can handle the basic usual commands such as `ls`, `pwd`, `rm`, and others, as well as buit-in ones like `cd`, `exit`, `help` and `history`.

 ## 🛠 Features